List of BoJack Horseman characters: Woodchuck Coodchuck-Berkowitz

-Woodcharles "Woodchuck" Coodchuck-Berkowitz (voiced by Andre Braugher) is the woodchuck incumbent and level-headed governor of California.
+Woodcharles "Woodchuck" Coodchuck-Berkowitz (voiced by Andre Braugher) is the groundhog incumbent and level-headed governor of California.
 He is a graduate of Dartmouth College.
 He is bewildered by Mr. Peanutbutter's campaign.
 In some season four episodes, he replaces Tom Jumbo-Grumbo's image on the television during the party sequence in the theme song.
 Following the collapse of Mr. Peanutbutter's house, he digs down to save everyone inside which results in the loss of his hands.
 He briefly has his hands replaced with gorilla feet and then lobster claws, but later receives hand transplants from a pedophile/murderer named Ernest Contralto.
 He is forced to re-run for governor following Todd's victory in the skiing race in which he is the only experienced politician.
 He eventually beats Jessica Biel following the revelation that she hates avocados.

 Courtney Portnoy

 Courtney Portnoy (voiced by Sharon Horgan) is a human tongue-twisting celebrity actress and one of Princess Carolyn's managerial clients, though she is also represented by Rutabaga Rabitowitz.
 She gets set up in a fake romantic relationship with Todd in order to improve her public appearance.
 She is shown to be highly superficial and materialistic.
-She starred in the movie "Ms. Taken", an inter-universe spin-off of the Liam Neeson "Taken" movie series, but the film was abandoned by the studio following a series of highly publicized mass shooting incidents.
-After a series of mishaps with her career including Todd calling off the fake engagement and "Ms. Taken" getting pulled, she fires Princess Carolyn.
+She starred in the movie Ms. Taken, an inter-universe spin-off of the Liam Neeson Taken movie series, but the film was abandoned by the studio following a series of highly publicized mass shooting incidents.
+After a series of mishaps with her career including Todd calling off the fake engagement and Ms. Taken getting pulled, she fires Princess Carolyn.
 It is revealed in a sight gag in the series finale that she is cast in Kelsey Jannings' superhero film Fireflame alongside Gina Cazador.